Wrxhard/YoutubeToMp3Converter/README.md

 * [Acknowledgments](#Acknowledgments)

 ## General info
-### Currently still update and maintain (unstable internet connection can cause the audio file not fully download)
+### Currently still in update and maintenance (unstable internet connection can cause the audio file not fully download)
 ## Prerequisites
 - Android Studio
 - Kotlin